Resolving a grievance locally with assistance

 - During private meetings the assisting person is to ensure that all parties are given a chance to tell their side of the story in private, and to work through the underlying concerns in moving towards resolution.
 In this process, this is called resolution facilitation.

-- clearly communicate to each party the process to be used during resolution meetings and keep records of meetings and agreements
+- clearly communicate to each party the process to be used during resolution meetings and keep records of meetings and agreement

 - hold resolution meetings with all the parties to work through the issues and determine the course of action and desired outcomes, bearing in mind all material (substantive) issues, including relational issues